United States: handling internal investigations

 Gathering and reviewing documents

-Documents – particularly e-mail and electronic information – frequently provide the only contemporaneous memorialisation of the conduct being investigated and contain the most important and substantive information obtained in an investigation.
+Documents – particularly email and electronic information – frequently provide the only contemporaneous memorialisation of the conduct being investigated and contain the most important and substantive information obtained in an investigation.
 Documents often tell the story and provide the chronology of what transpired, and will serve to refresh witnesses’ recollections of past events.
-Retaining, collecting, and reviewing relevant documents and evaluating their significance or meaning is a critical step in any internal investigation.
+Retaining, collecting and reviewing relevant documents and evaluating their significance or meaning is a critical step in any internal investigation.
 To that end, investigators should assess the broad range of evidence that could potentially be relevant, including both electronic and hard copy data.
 Counsel conducting the investigation should immediately coordinate with company personnel or representatives to identify the custodians or employees likely to possess relevant documents, the types of documents generated by the company, and the manner in which documents are stored.3 Rapid identification of individuals in possession of relevant documents is critical to timely distribution of notice to those employees to maintain the integrity of the documents pending the investigation.

 Once the universe of individuals potentially in possession of relevant materials is determined, the company’s legal department, in coordination with external counsel, should prepare and distribute a written document retention memorandum instructing those employees not to destroy or discard specified categories of documents related to the investigation’s subject.
 The memorandum should describe these categories broadly, disclosing as much information as necessary to assure preservation of relevant materials while not revealing more regarding the allegations prompting the investigation than the recipient needs to know.
-It may be necessary and advisable for counsel to conduct document collection interviews with individual employees to determine their document retention and storage practices (eg, whether they hold data on home computers) and to collect relevant, hard-copy documents from employees directly.4
+It may be necessary and advisable for counsel to conduct document collection interviews with individual employees to determine their document retention and storage practices (eg, whether they hold data on home computers or personal mobile devices) and to collect relevant, hard-copy documents from employees directly.4

 Once the universe of potentially relevant documents is identified and their retention is assured, counsel should collect the documents for review.
 The shift to electronic platforms in recent years has greatly enlarged the universe of data stored at companies.
 In many instances, the universe of documents is voluminous and contains large amounts of irrelevant material, the review of which would be wasteful and inefficient.
-In such circumstances, investigators should consider creating a set of search terms and date restrictions to target documents likely to be relevant to the investigation, and limiting their collection efforts to only those documents that ‘hit’ on the identified search terms or fall within the specified date parameters.6 Alternatively, counsel might consider employing so-called predictive coding, an increasingly used technology that attempts to use computer technology to identify the more important documents among a large data set.
+In such circumstances, investigators should consider creating a set of search terms and date restrictions to target documents likely to be relevant to the investigation, and limiting their collection efforts to only those documents that ‘hit’ on the identified search terms or fall within the specified date parameters.6 Alternatively (or perhaps in addition) counsel might consider employing so-called predictive coding, an increasingly used technology that attempts to use computer technology to identify the more important documents among a large data set.

 Once documents are collected, the investigative team should review documents to organise them according to particular criteria.
 Review databases typically permit electronic ‘coding’ of documents to facilitate this process.7 While the criteria used will vary necessarily according to the particular facts, circumstances and nature of the investigation, the review, at minimum, should identify and segregate documents that are privileged and those that are particularly noteworthy.
 Typically, document reviewers will also identify and code documents according to more discrete substantive issues identified as relating to the investigation.
 Additionally, documents will usually be identified as relating to a particular individual (or individuals) and used to facilitate that person’s subsequent interview.